 Separating the Good from the Bad

 This is not to say that all car loans are bad, but there certainly is a right way and a wrong way to go about doing them.
 The best thing you can do for yourself and your future finances is to put yourself in a position where you know exactly what’s going on and you won’t be tempted into taking on a longer loan term just to decrease your monthly payments.
 The great news is that after reading this article you’re already on your way to being significantly more informed than a large portion of the population.
-Always remember: aim to pay off your car in 65 months and not longer.

 Learning How to Avoid Car Loan Debt